abrudz/QuadRS/README.md

  - `o` is shorthand for `'OM' 1`

 See [the Options documention](http://help.dyalog.com/16.0/Content/Language/System%20Functions/r.htm#kanchor706) for details.

+The entire search/replace call can optionally be repeated by adding a numeric argument, or until no furthor transformations can be done by adding the argument `≡`.
+This is equivalent to appending `⍣N` or `⍣≡` in Dyalog APL.

 ### Output

 Is the result of the transformed input, for QuadR, and a formatted list